olatundeh/bamp-api-exercise/README.md

 1. Provide an API with endpoints that allows data to be retrieved from the tables
 1. Provide an ability to update some of the fields in the tables whilst disallowing changes to other fields
+1. Provide an ability to add a new record, and delete a record
 1. Ideally the endpoints will provide some nested data to be obtained
 1. The resulting program must be executable and be able to interact with via a tool like Postman